alphagov/govuk-developer-docs/source/manual/notify-emergency-alerts.html.md

 important: true
 ---

-Emergency alerts are a new way for the emergency services to warn people when lives are in danger.

-In an emergency, mobile phones and tablets in the affected area will receive an alert.
-The alert will tell people what they need to do to stay safe.

-This service is being developed by the GOV.UK Notify team and mobile phone networks.
+The Cabinet Office and the Department for Digital, Culture, Media & Sport are developing a ‘cell broadcast’ alert system to enable people whose lives are at risk in an emergency to be rapidly contacted via their mobile phone.
+They are currently at the testing phase and subject to successful progress, hope to launch the service soon.

 As part of this service, GOV.UK delegate serving [www.gov.uk/alerts](https://www.gov.uk/alerts) to the GOV.UK Notify team.